This is how the informal currency exchange is in Cuba today.

 Although such stagnation is perfectly understandable given the limited connectivity of the population in recent days, in reality, the currencies had already entered a new period of stability beforehand.

-After showing signs of some movements at the beginning of October, the foreign currencies entered a period of calm from October 12, when the dollar rose to 325 CUP.
+After giving signs in early October of some movements, the currencies entered a period of calm from October 12, the date when the dollar rose to 325 CUP.

-In the last 10 days, the exchange rates have not risen or fallen in price, according to the monitoring conducted by elTOQUE of the values.
+In the last 10 days, the exchange rate has neither risen nor fallen in price, according to the monitoring conducted by elTOQUE of the values.

-Exchange rate of the USD to CUP according to elTOQUE: 325 CUP.
+Exchange rate of the Dollar USD to CUP according to elTOQUE: 325 CUP.

-Exchange rate of the MLC to CUP according to TOQUE: 265 CUP.
+Exchange rate of MLC to CUP according to EL TOQUE: 265 CUP.

-The median of values published today by elTOQUE also does not indicate that the currencies are going to experience changes in the last few hours.
+The median values published today by elTOQUE also do not indicate that the currencies will undergo changes in the last hours.

-Meanwhile, the debate over whether the price of foreign currencies in the Cuban informal market should rise or fall is always ongoing on social media and reflects the interests and realities of different sectors in Cuban society.
+Meanwhile, the debate over whether the exchange rate of currencies in the Cuban informal market should rise or fall is a constant presence on social media and reflects the interests and realities of different sectors in Cuban society.

 Reasons why some want the price of currencies to rise: